MrKali7/Organic-Safelink/README.md

     <!-- You can create an infinite number of safe links; just keep adding them according to your needs. -->
     ```

-Step 2.2.
+2.2.
 In The Style of Button Has Changed the HTML page/post in which you will add the link, add it like this:

 ```html
 <!-- These are the links on your original website.
 Add as many as you like. -->